 ShopRite accepts EBT for grocery delivery orders at select stores in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania, although some locations may allow EBT payment only for pickup orders.
 Check your local ShopRite store to see which services are available.

 The Fresh Grocer

 The most recent addition to the list of participating retailers, The Fresh Grocer has a strong ethos of community engagement and support.
 The seven-store chain, a member of the same cooperative network of independently owned retail supermarkets as ShopRite (Wakefern Food Corp.), is now accepting EBT for online groceries at all its New Jersey and Pennsylvania locations.

 After a long wait, shoppers paying with SNAP EBT can now order groceries for pickup at a handful of Safeway locations in states including Alaska, Arizona, California, Colorado, Hawaii, Maryland, New Mexico, Oregon, Virginia, and Washington, as well as a single store in the District of Columbia.
 Safeway's website (see "How do I pay for my order?") also suggests that Arizona EBT users with disabilities may call customer support for assistance with online grocery delivery: (877) 505-4040.
 Albertsons shoppers using EBT online are covered for pickup orders at locations in California, Colorado, Idaho, Montana, Nevada, Oregon, Texas, Washington, and Wyoming.

 Popular Midwestern grocery chain Hy-Vee has also been accepted into the USDA pilot program.
-Although it's been slower to roll out the service, Hy-Vee has begun taking EBT payments for grocery pickup at more than 250 stores, including Dollar Fresh and Hy-Vee Drugstore locations.
+Although was slower to roll out the service, Hy-Vee is now taking EBT payments for grocery pickup at 260 of its stores, including Dollar Fresh and Hy-Vee Drugstore locations.
 We'd recommend keeping an eye on its customer support pages for additional options.